Skip to main content

 Earth without end.
 Amen.

-More Poetry by Skendong: The Supermoon ἁψίς and Earth’s Antiquity is Nothing New
+– Another by Skendong: The Supermoon ἁψίς

 Leave a Reply